XICLONER/Computational/README.md

 Example: 371 is an Armstrong number because **3^ 3 + 7^ 3 + 1^ 3 = 371**

 <hr>

+## **Bubble sort:**
+At first, this code will ask you how many numbers do you want to enter. after you enter the number of numbers, you should enter your number, and then the code will sort the numbers by using bubble sort method and gives you result.

 ### **Convert decimal to binary :**
 ❗️**Hint :** this code able to convert numbers with maximum seven digits.